Yashraj2603/YashCareerWeb/README.md

 # YashCareerWeb
-A job hunting website made using Microservicesarchitecture.
+A job hunting website made using Microservicesarchitecture.I used Django Framework for backend.